 (c) when additional information is required to assess fitness for a return to work or a workplace accommodation.

-(c) the report of the IME to the SAIT Wellness Advisor shall be limited to the conclusions and recommendations of the IME.
+(d) the report of the IME to the Employee Services shall be limited to the conclusions and recommendations of the IME.

 If the documentation in any of the prescribed form(s) outlined in Clause 28.03 above is required by the Employer for proof of illness or return to work, the Employer shall reimburse the Employee for all the costs charged by the Physician associated with completion of any of the additional documentation.